tahsintunan/Design-Pattern-for-Dummies/Design Patterns/Behavioral/Memento/MementoPattern.md

 - `Memento` contains state of an object to be restored
 - `Originator` creates and stores states in Memento objects
 - `Caretaker` object is responsible to restore object state from Memento

+The Memento makes the object itself responsible for creating a snapshot of its state.
+No other object can read the snapshot, making the original object’s state data safe and secure.

 Final solution code can be found [here](https://github.com/TahsinTunan/Design-Patterns-in-Java/tree/main/Design%20Patterns/Behavioral/Memento/Code)